Cinula/RM-Project/README.md

     * The user needs to type the correct email address to sign up, if fails then the sign-up button won't work.
 It will come up message "Please fill this field"
     <img src="assets/images/formemail.png">

     * Users need to type in a password to sign up The user needs to press the Join in submit button to sign up After the user signs up takes a user to the Code Institute website.
 If fails then the sign-up button won't work.
-It will come up massage "Please fill this field"
+It will come up message "Please fill this field"
     <img src="assets/images/formpasswork.png">
     <img src="assets/images/formdestination.png">